Homemade Harissa Recipe

-Learn how to make your own homemade harissa chili paste with dried chili peppers, including ancho and guajillo, cumin, caraway, coriander and more.
-Here is the recipe.
+This homemade harissa recipe is the ultimate chili paste with dried chili peppers, including ancho and guajillo, cumin, caraway, coriander and more.
+Learn how to make it.

 Ever wonder how to make your own harissa chili paste at home?
 Here you go.
 It’s a rather straightforward process, easy in my opinion, but if you don’t cook much, you’ll be doing a few things you’ve never done before, like rehydrating dried chili peppers and lightly toasting fresh seeds and grinding them.